nais/doc/docs/nais-application/application.md

     ```

 #### azure.application.allowAllUsers
-AllowAllUsers denotes whether or not all users within the tenant should be allowed to access this AzureAdApplication.
-If undefined will default to `true` when Spec.Claims.Groups is undefined, and `false` if Spec.Claims.Groups is defined.
+AllowAllUsers denotes whether all users within the tenant should be allowed to access this AzureAdApplication.

 Relevant information: